-You may not know this, but putting chemical finishes on clothing is common practice – and it can really harm your health!
+You may not know this, but putting dangerous chemical finishes on clothing is common practice – and it can really harm your health!

 By Diane Small

-Fashion giants such as H&M, Primark, Zara, Adidas, Nike and Puma have all agreed to end chemical finishes on clothing that harm human health, including per- and polyfluorinated chemicals (PFCs), which among other nasty things are considered carcinogenic.
+Fashion giants such as H&M, Primark, Zara, Adidas, Nike and Puma all agreed to end chemical finishes on clothing that harm human health, including per- and polyfluorinated chemicals (PFCs), which among other nasty things are considered carcinogenic.

-Unfortunately, even some ‘ethically made’ fashion brand may not be so eco-friendly.
+And unfortunately, even some ‘ethically made’ fashion brand may not be so eco-friendly.
 That is to say, they may still be using any of these chemical finishes on clothing that may seriously harm your health, and the planet, too.

 Love your vegan leather shoes?
 Shiny yoga pants?
 Vinyl tights on a night out?
 Ditch them, because they very likely contain phthalates.

-There has been a call to limit or eliminate their usage due to the fact that these chemicals are known to lead to endocrine disruption, which could cause birth defects or contribute to breast cancer.
-Prolonged exposure could mean bad news, especially if the plasticky-feeling part of the garment is always touching your skin.
+There has been a call to limit or eliminate their usage due to the fact that these chemicals are known to lead to endocrine disruption.
+This can cause birth defects, reduce sperm counts and contribute to breast cancer.
+Prolonged exposure could mean bad news for your health, to say the least.
+That’s especially true if the plasticky-feeling part of the garment is always touching your skin.

 2. Alkylphenols (APEOs)

-However, increased washing reduces the amount of APEOs in our clothing, which can be leeched out by sweat onto our skin.
+However, increased washing reduces the amount of APEOs in our clothing, which can be leached out by sweat onto our skin.
 But whether they’re in your clothing or washed into your drinking water, APEOs can lead to skin and respiratory problems and act as an endocrine disruptor.

-What’s worse, these chemicals are slow to biodegrade and as they do so, they produce byproducts that have an even higher toxicity.
+What’s worse, these chemicals are slow to biodegrade.
+And as they do so, they produce byproducts that have an even higher toxicity.

 Burberry uses it.
 Chanel uses it.
 But no matter what its fashion house credentials, Polyvinyl Chloride, a.k.a.
 PVC, is very bad news indeed!
-It’s one of the deadliest plastics known to man, often referred to as poison plastic as it contains several seriously harmful toxic chemicals including dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins.
+It’s one of the worst chemical finishes on clothing, by far.
+It’s the deadliest plastic known to man.
+In fact, it’s often referred to as poison plastic as it contains several seriously harmful toxic chemicals including dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins.